slastionov/Tinkoff/a_b testing_2/README.md

-The notebook contains python code to solve home-tasks from the [Data Analysis Course] for Moscow State University students by Tinkoff Education 2021 I've enrolled in March 2023.
+The notebook contains python code to solve home-tasks from the [Data Analysis Course] for Moscow State University students by Tinkoff Education 2021 I've enrolled in March-April 2023.